 The results of evaluations are shared among members of each committee or team.
-It is the responsibility of each member to share, what transpired in their meetings with their constituents to solicit comments to take back to the committees.
+It is the responsibility of each member to share, what transpired in their meetings, with their constituents to solicit comments to take back to the committees.
 This includes the evaluation of the committee's TOR and policies under review.

-As part of the college's effort to regularly evaluate its policies and procedures to assure their integrity and effectiveness, COM-FSM had three trainings/workshops on policy writing during the summer of 2021.
-Participating in the workshops were the interim president and all vice-presidents, campus deans, directors and the college comptroller.
+As part of the college's effort to regularly evaluated its policies and procedures to assure their integrity and effectiveness, COM-FSM had three trainings/workshops on policy writing during the summer of 2021.
+Participated in the workshops were the interim president and all vice-presidents, campus deans, directors and the college comptroller.
 The first workshop was on July 15, 2021, on best practices in the language and structure of policies and administrative processes.
-The second was on July 22, 2021, on applying best practices in the language and structure of policies and administrative processes to COM-FSM Board Policies (BPs) and Administrative Procedures (Aps).
+The second was on July 22, 2021, on applying best practices in the language and structure of policies (BPs) and Administrative Procedures (Aps).

 The third and last was on July 29, 2021 and was on review and revision of BP 2001 (IV.A.10) and other COM-FSM BPs and APs.
 BP 2001 is COM-FSM's policy on policies.